What we know about the luxury yacht disaster off the Sicilian coast

 Salvatore Cocina, the head of Sicily’s civil protection agency, confirmed two bodies had been found in the yacht on Wednesday.

+A total of four bodies have been found inside the wreck of the boat, reports have said.

-In the afternoon, a green body bag was taken back to the port of Porticello where dozens of emergency services staff were waiting after a body was seen being pulled from the water.
+In the afternoon, three body bags were seen being taken to the port of Porticello, where dozens of emergency services staff were waiting.

 Vincenzo Zagarola of the Italian coastguard previously said the missing tourists were all feared dead.